rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 ## Conclusion

-By structuring the project into two learning layers—environment and object—it becomes possible to generate artifacts that feel embedded within a fictional world.
+By structuring the project into two learning layers, environment and object, it becomes possible to generate artifacts that feel embedded within a fictional world.

 This approach positions AI as a tool for:

 - speculative design
-- narrative-driven object creation
+- narrative driven object creation
 - world-based generative systems

 It opens new possibilities for designing not only objects, but the **systems and contexts from which they arise**.